Volunteer Teaching the Creative Arts in Ecuador

 - Acting – developing the acting abilities of the local community.
 This is a fantastic way to encourage them to speak English through role playing.
 You may also help to write scripts and direct short plays and sketches.

-You will be expected to use your own initiative to lead the children in activities, but there will be support from the teachers in certain learning areas.
+You will be expected to use your own initiative to lead the teenagers in activities, but there will be support from the teachers in certain learning areas.

-The skills and experiences that you share as a volunteer will have a lifelong impact on the children in the community.
-The Creative Arts project is flexible and also provides an invaluable forum for the development of artistic expression – an interest of many children that is often overlooked.
+The skills and experiences that you share as a volunteer will have a lifelong impact on the youth in the community.
+The Creative Arts project is flexible and also provides an invaluable forum for the development of artistic expression – an interest of many teenagers that is often overlooked.

 You can join the Creative Arts project in Ecuador for two or three weeks if you don't have time to join us for four weeks or more.
 This project has been selected by our local colleagues as being suitable for short term volunteering for both the host community and the volunteer.
 Although you will gain a valuable cultural insight and work intensely within the local community please be aware that you may not be able to make the same impact as someone volunteering for a longer period.

-All volunteers participating on standard projects in Ecuador have the opportunity to spend one week on a Conservation & Environment project at the end of their main placement.
+While you’re in Ecuador, you might also consider joining a 1 week Conservation & Environment Project.
 For more information, please visit our Galapagos Island Conservation & Environment Project in Ecuador page.
 Our Combinations Page explains how you can combine not only projects, but also destinations.